Monopavo/100-days-of-code/log.md

 ### Day 37: 26th November, 2024

-**Today's Progress:** First day of the School Of Code Bootcamp; introductions and icebreakers.
+**Today's Progress:** Soc Week 1 - Day 2: First official day of the School Of Code Bootcamp; introductions and icebreakers, as well as Ira Rainey as a guest speaker.

-**Reflections:** The intro session went quite well, and everyone seems friendly... but most importantly, I have a lot to think about regarding my mindset and prospects.
-My Imposter Syndrome is at an all-time high in spite of psyching myself up, and my self-image issues are rearing their ugly head, but I knew I wouldn't be rid of them overnight; it'll be a long road ahead, but I've got to just grin and bear it.
+**Reflections:** The intro session went quite well, and everyone seemed friendly... but most importantly, I have a lot to think about regarding my mindset and prospects.
+My Imposter Syndrome is at an all-time high despite psyching myself up, and my self-image issues are rearing their ugly head, but I knew I wouldn't be rid of them overnight; it'll be a long road ahead, but I've got to just grin and bear it.

 **Link(s) to work:** N/A

 ---

-# Going to pause the updates and come back after the bootcamp. #
+---
+---
+# IMPORTANT NOTE: #
+* All posts between Day 38 and Day 42 (inclusive) are paraphrased based on the post that I made on X/Twitter, as well as my natural recollections.
+* This is due to overwhelming internal stressors surrounding reconciling with my surival of domestic, physical, sexual abuse, and my social anxiety.
+---
+---

+---

 ### Day 38: 27th November, 2024

-**Today's Progress:** TBC

-**Reflections:** TBC
+**Today's Progress:** SoC Week 1 - Day 3: An introduction to neural networks, a presentation by Ira Rainey from Microsoft regarding Imposter Syndrome, and a fun exercise to hack into an LLM.

+**Reflections:** As an introvert, I'm already surprised by my progress; I no longer feel flushed or embarrassed talking to my fantastic teammates, and even my stammering has reduced.
+It just goes to show that adaptation and growth are accelerated with the right stressors and environment.
+The highlight has to be the eye-opening presentation by Ira and achieving a Growth Mindset.

-**Link(s) to work:**
+**Link(s) to work:** N/A

 ---

 ### Day 39: 28th November, 2024

-**Today's Progress:** TBC
+**Today's Progress:** SoC Week 1 - Day 4:

 **Reflections:** TBC